Kimonic99/Kimonic99/README.md

-- 👋 Hi, I’m @Kimonic99
+- 👋 Hi, I am Kimonic
 - 👀 I’m interested in game development but i'm focused on front end web dev for now
 - 🌱 I’m currently learning "Javascript"
-- 💞️ I’m looking to collaborate on any type of projects requiring front end engineer or cloud computing expert
+- 💞️ I’m looking to collaborate on any type of projects requiring a front end engineer or cloud computing expert
 - 📫 You can contact me via email @ aimuaimarengiaye@gmail.com

 <!---